Considering an apprenticeship as a post-18 option? You may find our article dedicated to degree apprenticeships more helpful.

 What are employers looking for in STEM apprenticeship candidates?

 Different STEM apprenticeship vacancies have different requirements, so it’s important to research each company and specific placement before applying.
 Identify the qualities the employer values in an apprentice and reflect these in your application, using your work experience or hobbies as evidence.
-Key skills to showcase might include technical skills, problem solving abilities, communication, teamwork, time management, and adaptability.
+Key skills to showcase might include:

 But how can you incorporate these skills into your application?
 For example, activities like playing cricket require you to communicate effectively with your teammates, make quick decisions, and stay focused under pressure – skills that are highly valuable in a variety of STEM apprenticeships.